-• Submit calculations to determine the total volume of outside air required to comply with the flush-out requirement, and the required amount of time to deliver this amount of air (at a minimum position of the designed air flow rate per HVAC unit).
+- Indicate flush-out period on the construction schedule. - Submit calculations to determine the total volume of outside air required to comply with the flush-out requirement, and the required amount of time to deliver this amount of air (at a minimum position of the designed air flow rate per HVAC unit). - Submit a document signed by the Contractor attesting to the successful completion of the flush out in accordance with the Contractor's IAQ plan.
+State details of the project specific flushout that was performed, including the flush-out start and end date, the date of occupancy, as well as air rates; air volumes, and temperature and humidity levels maintained during the flush out.

-• Submit a document signed by a third party attesting to the successful completion of the flush out in accordance with the Contractor's IAQ plan.
-State details of the project specific flushout that was performed, including the flush-out start and end date, the date of occupancy, as well as air rates; air volumes; and temperature and humidity levels maintained during the flush out. • Submit a document signed by the Contractor attesting to the completion of the final cleaning of all surfaces according to contract requirements.
+• Submit a document signed by the Contractor attesting to the completion of the final cleaning of all surfaces according to contract requirements.

-Submit complete and initialed

-Construction Phase Contractor's
+Submit complete and initialed Construction Phase Contractor's Certification Form.

-Certification Form.

 LEED for Schools 2009 IEQ Credit 3.2 Construction IAQ Management Plan, Before Occupancy